raw-lab/MetaCerberus/README.md

 metacerberus.py --super [input_folder]  --pacbio/--nanopore/--illumina --meta --dir_out [out_folder]
 ```

-- Note: Fraggenescan will work for prokaryotes and viruses/bacteriophage but prodigal will not work for eukaryotes.
+- Note: Fraggenescan will work for prokaryotes and viruses/bacteriophage but prodigal will not work well for eukaryotes.

 ## Prerequisites and dependencies